The first-ever international content festival “ABU CON-FEST” ends on high note

 - The Small Alley (Digital category 2022, from VOV Vietnam)

 The presentation at ABU RadioSonic – “Is AI our Future” was received with much interest on the 2nd day.
 The speaker from Futuri Media, & Creator, RadioGPT said companies that haven’t incorporated AI into their operating strategies by 2030 will be extinct.
 The final day, the #ABUdigital2023 featured several engaging presentations and a workshop.

-ABU CON-FEST brings together ABU TV-CON, ABU RadioSonic and #ABUdigital all in one place.
+The ABU CON-FEST brings together ABU TV-CON, ABU RadioSonic and #ABUdigital all in one place.